adhocore/phalcon-ext/readme.md

 ```

 #### resolve(string $class, array $parameters = []): mixed

-Recursively resolve all dependencies of a given class FQCN and return new instance
+Recursively resolve all dependencies of a given class FQCN and return new instance.

 ```php
 $instance = $di->resolve(\Some\Complex\ClassName::class, $parameters);
 ```

 #### replace(array $services): self

 Override a di service but keep backup so it may be restored if needed (great for tests)

 ```php
 $di->replace(['service' => new \MockedService]);
 ```

 #### restore(?string $service)

-Restore the overridden services to their usual defaults
+Restore the overridden services to their usual defaults.

 ```php
 $di->restore();          // All
 $di->restore('service'); // One
 ```

 ### Di.ProvidesDi

 #### di(?string $service): mixed

-Easily resolve di services with this shortcut
+Easily resolve di services with this shortcut.

 ```php
 class AnyClass
 {